There Is No National Coordination System - There Are 12

 There Is No Single National Coordination System For Disaster Response

 NO, there is no single US system to help everyone in every state and in every hospital get the critical pandemic/disaster response supplies, resources, staff, and equipment that they need here in the largest catastrophe the US has faced in a century.
+A video on this same subject is here.

 There is no national coordination system for the prioritization, allocation, and distribution of limited critical national resources in a catastrophe or pandemic.